The Personal health Information Protection Act (PHIPA)

 How do I request access to my Personal Health Information?

-Complete the Request for Access to a Record of Personal Health Information
+You or your Substitute Decision Maker can obtain a copy of your personal health record by completing the Request for Access to a Record of Personal Health Information Form

 Ontario Shores Centre for Mental Health Sciences